-Service Name Clear, short name of service] General description Provide a high-level description of what the service does and functionality included. i.e. Grid Compute: A service that allows to run computational tasks on high quality IT resources, accessible via a uniform/standard interface and supporting authentication/authorisation based on a membership within a virtual organisation.
+Service Name Clear, short name of service General description Provide a high-level description of what the service does and functionality included. i.e. Grid Compute: A service that allows to run computational tasks on high quality IT resources, accessible via a uniform/standard interface and supporting authentication/authorisation based on a membership within a virtual organisation.
 Grid Compute services are federated together from hundreds of providers across Europe and beyond offering seamless access to computing capabilities with integrated monitoring and accounting.
 Value Proposition (pain relievers / gain creators) Describe how the new or changed service alleviates specific user pains and/or supports its intended customer(s) to exploit new opportunities.
-EGI2020 Strategy Describe how this aligns to the EGI2020 Strategy]
+EGI2020 Strategy 1 Describe how this aligns to the EGI2020 Strategy Provide specific reference(s) to the document e.g. page, section numbers

-&lt;sup>1 http://go.egi.eu/strategy2020
+1 http://go.egi.eu/strategy2020